 Students should note that collusion is different to collaboration and some assignments may specify that students should work together and submit joint work.
-Students should never submit joint work unless it is clearly required by the module's written documentation, and in such cases students should always seek clarification from their tutors as to the level of collaboration that is acceptable.
+Students should never submit joint work unless it is clearly stated as a requirement in the module's written documentation, and, in such cases, students should always seek clarification from their tutors as to the level of collaboration that is acceptable.

 All students implicated in a case of collusion will be considered as having breached Academic Practice, even when one student is believed to have copied from another.
-This is because the act of not adequately securing your work or sharing/showing someone else your work makes you just as culpable for collusion.
+This is because the act of not adequately securing your work or sharing / showing someone else your work can make you culpable for collusion.
 Only where students can provide clear proof that their work has been stolen or otherwise acquired without their consent may they be exonerated from the accusation of collusion.